venkys-io/Code-Blogs/defanginganIPaddress.md

         // Create a Scanner object to read from standard input Scanner scanner = new Scanner(System.in);

-        // Prompt the user to enter an IP address System.out.print("Enter an IP address: ");

         // Read the IP address from the user
         String ipAddress = scanner.nextLine();